rust-lang/rfcs/text/0000-cargo-test-coverage.md

 This RFC aims to improve the process of collecting code coverage data for Rust libraries.
 By including Cargo in the process of instrumenting Rust libraries and running the unit tests, the sequence of steps to get coverage results will be simplified.
-This RFC also proposes adding support for cargo to selectivly choose which crates get instrumented for gathering coverage results.
+This RFC also proposes adding support for Cargo to selectivly choose which crates get instrumented for gathering coverage results.

 # Motivation